Auckland

 This subject is offered to students with a strong interest in the Performing Arts.
 The course emphasises the practical and performance aspects of Drama, including the development of acting techniques, devising original work, and contributing to a class production.
 Students will be actively involved in workshop situations and collaborative rehearsals that build their creativity, responsiveness, and ensemble skills.

 Written reflection, analysis, and evaluation are important components of the course, supporting both internal assessments and preparation for the external written exam.
 Attendance at live theatre performances is required as part of the curriculum, and students must wear appropriate black clothing for performance work and maintain a working drama journal or workbook.
+Students will need to participate in out of school rehearsals as part of their assessments.

 In addition to developing performance skills, students will build valuable real-world capabilities such as teamwork, time management, communication, and self-confidence—skills that transfer well beyond the drama classroom.

 This course is designed for students who want a career pathway into the early childhood sector.
-Areas of study include understanding nutritional support for young children, developing aspects of well-being for children and demonstrating appropriate health and safety strategies to support young children.
+Areas of study include understanding nutritional support for young children, developing aspects of well-being and development for children, communicate using conversational te reo Māori and demonstrating appropriate health and safety strategies and play experiences to support young children.

 The course aims to see students build useful knowledge and skills that would support entry into the work force.
 This is a unit standards based course and is not designed for students who are wanting to attend university.

 Students will develop an understanding of fundamental astronomical and geological concepts including star characteristics and life cycle, planetary and solar system formation, volcanoes, earthquakes and local surface feature formation as well as investigating a global environmental issue.
 Students will learn to apply knowledge of Earth and Space to explain aspects of the material world.
 This course is designed to prepare students for Level 3 Earth and Space science and tertiary study in one of the Sciences.
+There will be a $60 course contribution for workbooks and materials to conduct experiments.

 This course is aimed at our highest achieving English scholars who have shown a strong aptitude and passion for the subject.
 A focus on literary movements and theory is central to the course.
 A wide range of classic and modern literature is studied.
 Students will be challenged to extend their reading, writing, and critical thinking skills.
-Close analysis skills of literary texts are emphasised in preparation for the English Scholarship exam.
+Close analysis of literary texts is emphasised in preparation for the English Scholarship exam.
 This is an invite only course.

 L2EAP is a course for students who have or are learning English as an additional language, regardless of length of stay in New Zealand.
 It is a course within our EAP programme which focuses on the academic language and literacy skills required for success in New Zealand, and is an alternative programme to mainstream English.